swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 What's the difference between cell ranger and starSOLO?

 * CellRanger: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
-Usage is subject to licence conditons (see Licenses section) and available only to registered users.
-Currenlty only the inbuilt human and mouse references are avaliable.
+Usage is subject to licence conditions (see Licenses section) and available only to registered users.
+Currently only the inbuilt human and mouse references are available.
 CellRanger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
 * StarSOLO: An open source alternative, which can be configured to support different sequencing technologies.
 The current implementation works multiple species (subject to reference annotations).
 * Counts matrix: Sometimes you already have a counts matrix - these are available for many public datasets already.
-Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufactuer.
+Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufacturer.

 {% include image.html file="/workflow_options.png" max-width="800px" %}